R1-Code-Interpreter: LLMs Reason with Code via Supervised and Multi-stage Reinforcement Learning: Abstract

 \section{Abstract}

-Despite advances in reasoning and planning of R1-like models, Large Language Models (LLMs) still struggle with tasks requiring precise computation, symbolic manipulation, optimization, and algorithmic reasoning, in which textual reasoning lacks the rigor of code execution.
-A key challenge is enabling LLMs to decide when to use textual reasoning versus code generation.
-While OpenAI trains models to invoke a Code Interpreter as needed, public research lacks guidance on aligning pre-trained LLMs to effectively leverage code and generalize across diverse tasks.
+Practical guidance on training Large Language Models (LLMs) to leverage Code Interpreter across diverse tasks remains lacking.
 We present R1-Code-Interpreter, an extension of a text-only LLM trained via multi-turn supervised fine-tuning (SFT) and reinforcement learning (RL) to autonomously generate multiple code queries during step-by-step reasoning.
-We curate 144 reasoning and planning tasks (107 for training, 37 for testing), each with over 200 diverse questions.
-We fine-tune Qwen-2.5 models (3B/7B/14B) using various SFT and RL strategies, investigating different answer formats, reasoning vs. non-reasoning models, cold vs. warm starts, GRPO vs. PPO, and masked vs. unmasked code outputs.
-Unlike prior RL work on narrow domains, we find that Code Interpreter training is significantly harder due to high task diversity and expensive code execution, highlighting the critical role of the SFT stage.
-Our final model, R1-CI-14B, improves average accuracy on the 37 test tasks from 44.0\% to 64.1\%, outperforming GPT-4o (text-only: 58.6\%) and approaching GPT-4o with Code Interpreter (70.9\%), with the emergent self-checking behavior via code generation.
+Unlike prior RL + tool-use efforts focused on narrow domains such as math or retrieval, we curate 144 diverse reasoning and planning tasks and show that training a general-purpose Code Interpreter across them presents significant challenges due to task heterogeneity and scarcity of effective samples.
+To address this, we introduce a multi-stage curriculum learning approach that partitions training samples by measured improvement potential.
+The RL training prioritizes samples with higher potential and gradually shifts to lower-potential ones, increasing the average RL gains from merely +3.4\% to +9.3\% across Qwen-2.5 models (3/7/14B).
+Our final model, R1-CI-14B, improves average accuracy on the 37 test tasks from 44.1\% to 72.4\%, outperforming text-only GPT-4o (58.6\%) and GPT-4o with Code Interpreter (70.9\%).
+Notably, R1-CI-14B also exhibits emergent self-checking behavior through code generation.
 Datasets, Codes, and Models are available at \url{https://github.com/yongchao98/R1-Code-Interpreter} and \url{https://huggingface.co/yongchao98}.